After A Baby Fox Was Rescued By A Farmer, She Made An Unexpected New Canine Friend

 ADVERTISEMENT

-Animal advocates in Australia strongly oppose the Pest Control Order (PCO) and how it treats foxes.
-One group, Sydney Fox Rescue, dedicates itself to educating the public about safe and environmentally friendly ways to manage the fox population.
-They focus on microchipping, vaccinating, and neutering baby foxes so these animals can live out their lives peacefully.
+Animal supporters in Australia are strongly against the Pest Control Order (PCO) and how it handles foxes.
+One group, Sydney Fox Rescue, works to teach people about safe and eco-friendly ways to control the fox population.
+They focus on microchipping, vaccinating, and neutering baby foxes so the animals can live peacefully.

 ADVERTISEMENT

-The PCO makes it illegal to vet, heal, shelter, transport, or rescue foxes.
-Despite this, since 2012, animal rights groups have been pushing back against these restrictions, with organizations like Sydney Fox Rescue actively working to save the lives of baby kits.
+The PCO bans vetting, healing, sheltering, transporting, or rescuing foxes.
+Even so, since 2012, animal rights groups have been fighting these rules, with groups like Sydney Fox Rescue continuing to save the lives of young kits.

 ADVERTISEMENT